MrVaughan/Defcon2016GSMData/README.md

 ##Disclaimer
 Admitadely this was a small experiment to test my curiousity and attempt to get meaningfull data to confirm or deny the hostility of the cellular networks during Defcon.
 Although I have done a lot of mobile application assessments and reverse engineered many mobile technologies this is my first foray into GSM, FEM2Cells, IMSI Catchers, and Stingrays.
 There are definitely more experts in this field and people who know way more then me.
 There may even be reasonable explinations for some of the abnormal behaivor observed.
 I wanted to get the data out quickly so that more eyes could get on it and we could draw attention to the issues.
 I will gladly retract or refine any observations/findings as needed, for the momment all observations should be considered preliminary.

+##OPENCellID
+As I continue to learn and understand the data, I've begun looking up the observed towers and Las Vegas region in OpenCellID.org I've already identified a number of GSM devices not already known to OpeCellID.
+One observation however is that many of the towers in my post defcon data set were already known to OpenCellID.
+In some locations around Las Vegas (including Paris and Bally's) there are many redundent GSM devices to continue to provide service for high traffic areas.
+This is not to say that there are not abnormalities (there are) it just means that more depth of coverage is needed.

 ##Coverage
 Before Defcon I made multiple walks of Paris and Bally's to get a baseline list of the available towers in the area.I did make a trip to Blackhat for a day to check out the expo floor.
 In addition to many walks of the strip and my wife's love of going in all the shops, our company also did a limo tour of the strip and had a nice team dinner at Wynn.
 Over the course of the week minus some occassions where the app crashed I feel I have pretty reasonable coverage of most of the vegas strip.